List of Java keywords: Reserved keywords

 Used in a class declaration to specify the superclass; used in an interface declaration to specify one or more superinterfaces.
-Class X extends class Y to add functionality, either by adding fields or methods to class Y, or by overriding methods of class Y. An interface Z extends one or more interfaces by adding methods.
-Class X is said to be a subclass of class Y; Interface Z is said to be a subinterface of the interfaces it extends.
+Class Y inherits from (extends) class X to add functionality, either by adding fields or methods to class X, or by overriding methods of class X. An interface J inherits from (extends) one or more interfaces I1, I2, ..., by adding methods.
+Class Y is said to be a subclass of class X; Interface J is said to be a subinterface of the interfaces I1, I2, ... it inherits from.

 Also used to specify an upper bound on a type parameter in Generics.